aizu-wakamatsu/aizu-wakamatsu/README.md

 ### HOW TO REACH ME

-I am suspended from U now, please contact me if you want to reach me.
+I am suspended from UoA now, please contact me if you want to reach me.

 ~I am at {UBIC, Lab, GeekDojo, etc..}~